 - One of the simplest tasks that homeowners can do is take a look at the thermostat.

-- If you can’t remember the last time you replaced your thermostat’s battery, now is the perfect time to do it.
+- If you can’t remember the last time you changed your thermostat’s battery, now is the perfect time to do it.

-There’s a common misconception that you can save money by shutting the vents (supply registers) in rooms that aren’t being occupied.
-Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can cause busted blower motors, mold or mildew in your ducts, damage to the compressor, a burst heat exchanger, and other problems.
+There’s a common misconception that you can increase your savings by shutting the vents (supply registers) in rooms that aren’t being used.
+Resist the urge to close too many, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
+This can lead to busted blower motors, mold or mildew in your ducts, damage to the compressor, a burst heat exchanger, and other problems.
 What Does a Furnace Tune-Up Include?

 4. Is your Furnace Receiving Electricity?

 - Lubrication.
-Mechanical equipment needs lubrication to reduce friction between the operating parts.
-Your system tune-up should include a complete lubrication.
+Mechanical equipment needs lubrication to eliminate friction between the operating parts.
+Your furnace tune-up should include a complete lubrication.

 - Pilot and gas pressure adjustment.
-As part of your tune-up, changes may be made to the pilot and gas pressure when needed to reestablish these elements to their original specifications.
+As part of your tune-up, changes may be made to the pilot and gas pressure when needed to reestablish these elements to OEM specifications.

-Change the thermostat to “on” from “auto” to force the fan to function.
-If the fan turns on, power is working correctly, but if it doesn’t, your furnace could be lacking power.
+Switch the thermostat to “on” from “auto” to force the fan to function.
+If the fan comes on, power is working properly, but if it doesn’t, your furnace could be lacking power.

 5. Is the Furnace Switch Working Properly?

-All furnaces have a power switch (similar to a light switch) either on the furnace or on a wall close by.
-Flip the switch and wait a few minutes to see if it turns the furnace on.
-Also check to see if all access panels and doors on the furnace are completely closed.
+Each furnace has a power switch (similar to a light switch) either on the furnace or on a wall close by.
+Flip the switch and wait a few minutes to see if the furnace starts working.
+Also make sure all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage